FAIMS/faimsWebsite/pages/support.md

 ## Who can use FAIMS?

 Anyone can use the FAIMS platform.
 Archaeologists, geologists, environmental scientist needing applications for offline digital data field collection are particularly welcome!
-We are developing open source and there is no cost to use and distriubplate the software.
+We are developing open source and there is no cost to use and distribute the software.

 ## How skilled do I have to be to use it properly?